 Logbooks represent many things to pilots, including a record of time and training to be used toward future certificates and ratings, as well as currency to comply with various regulations.
 It is important that airmen are aware of regulations related to logbook records to avoid undue fines, or even suspension of their certificate(s).

 Because logged time establishes currency and eligibility for additional certificates and ratings, the way we log our time should reflect those requirements.
 For example, keeping track of takeoffs and landings is important because we must make three takeoffs and landings within the preceding 90 days to carry passengers legally.
 Additional currency requirements exist for night flight and tailwheel aircraft, so it's important that we record night flight and time in tailwheel aircraft in separate columns.
 Though currency may be an obvious reason to keep flight logs, there are others.
-Logs should be kept for quick reference when applying for job flying, as all aviation industry employers will require a certain amount of flight time to even be considered.
+Logs should be kept for quick reference when applying for a flying job, as all aviation industry employers will require a certain amount of flight time to even be considered.

 Please call AOPA’s Pilot Information Center with questions – 800-USA-AOPA (872-2672) Monday through Friday, 8:30 to 6:00 ET.